craftcms/docs/docs/commerce/5.x/system/emails.md

 - `order` — the [Order object](commerce4:craft\commerce\elements\Order) that triggered the email;
 - `orderHistory` — the [OrderHistory object](commerce4:craft\commerce\models\OrderHistory) created as the order changed status, or `null` if the email was triggered manually;

-This allows you to customize the behavior of an email, without
+This allows you to customize the behavior of an email, without a module or plugin—for example, sending a copy of an email to

 ::: tip
 Each email can only be triggered _once_ by a status change.
-If you need to send an email to multiple recipients, you can provide them as a comma-separated list in the [To field](#recipient).
+If you need to send an email to multiple recipients, you can provide them as a comma-separated list in the [custom recipient](#recipient) field.
 :::

 ### Name